Toloka/docs/en/guide/concepts/advanced-features-button.md

 1. The `texts` constant at the very beginning of the file stores all texts for each button.

     Each button has a name for accessing its properties.
-For example, the buttons in the "Photos of product and price tag" template are named `btn_ok`, `btn_no_price`, `btn_no_item`, and `btn_no_shop`.
+For example, the buttons in the “Photos of product and price tag” template are named `btn_ok`, `btn_no_price`, `btn_no_item`, and `btn_no_shop`.

-    For example, in the "Photos of product and price tag" template, the texts for the `btn_ok` button are located in the following code block:
+    For example, in the “Photos of product and price tag” template, the texts for the `btn_ok` button are located in the following code block:
     {% if locale == "en-com" %}
     ```
     var texts = {